 - Pre-existing health problems

-Instead of feeling guilty, focus on staying positive and educate yourself on how to best care for your baby.
+If you’ve recently had a premature baby, focus on staying positive and educate yourself on how to best care for your baby.

 7 Signs of Cerebral Palsy in Preemies